Knitwearbear/RAIME/README.md

 # RAIME
-Reinforcement learning through GTA V.
+A reinforcement learning agent subjugated to life in Grand Theft Auto V.